 Guide to Continuity of Teaching

-In the event of an emergency you may be required to alter your course schedule and your teaching method to accommodate for an extended campus shutdown.
+In an emergency, you may be required to alter your course schedule and teaching method to accommodate for an extended campus shutdown.

-Being prepared with a back-up plan for teaching your courses can help keep your class running smoothly during the emergency.
-Begin your plan by identifying the basic elements you need to meet your instructional objectives as well as being prepared to add additional materials, activities, and tools, if needed during a possible shutdown.
+Being prepared with a back-up plan for teaching your courses can help keep your class running smoothly during an emergency.
+Begin your plan by identifying the basic elements you need to meet your instructional objectives and being prepared to add additional materials, activities, and tools if needed during a possible shutdown.

 Pre-Emergency Planning Tips

-- Download your class lists and student contact information from WIReD or Blackboard.
+• Download your class lists and student contact information from WIReD or Brightspace.

-- At the beginning of the term, send your students a welcome email that includes your contact information or have it available in your Blackboard courses.
+• At the beginning of the term, send your students a welcome email that includes your contact information or have it available in your Brightspace courses.

-- Remind students to check their college email or course Announcements in Blackboard for timely communications from the college and you.
+• Remind students to check their college email or course Announcements on Brightspace for timely communications between the college and you.

-How to Create Announcements in Blackboard - Consider having your students participate in an online office hour via Collaborate or Zoom.
+• Consider having your students participate in an online office hour via Zoom.

-- Have a copy of the syllabus or other course materials available for download via Blackboard, Office 365, or network drive.
+• Have a copy of the syllabus or other course materials available for download via Brightspace, Office 365, or network drive.

 Tips for establishing communication in all classes

-Establishing communication strategies in all classes from the beginning will support continuity in the event there is an emergency.
-Keeping in touch with students will avoid confusion and stress.
+Establishing communication strategies in all classes from the beginning will support continuity in an emergency.
+Staying connected with students will avoid confusion and stress.
 Importantly, Title IV requires regular and substantive interaction in online course delivery.
 Here are some ways to prepare for continuity of communication from the first day of class.

 Continuity of communication